What’s more important for the process success — explaining why one should perform it or how exactly they can achieve it?

 Every company needs established policies and procedures to function smoothly.

-While policies define the rules to comply with (e.g., anti-discrimination policies describe acceptable and unacceptable behavior for employees), procedures feature the steps to take to translate these principles into life (e.g., how to act if you spot discrimination in the workplace).
+While policies define the rules to comply with (e.g., anti-discrimination policies describe acceptable and unacceptable behavior for employees), business procedures feature the steps to take to translate these principles into life (e.g., how to act if you spot discrimination in the workplace).

 Policies and procedures have one common feature — they create standards for everyone to follow.
 Without those standards, you can hardly align people’s actions and achieve consistent results at work.